Recovery of 21 cm BAO: a configuration-space correlation function analysis: 21 cm correlation function statistics

 \subsection{21 cm power spectrum}

 We use {\tt camb} \citep{Lewis_etal2000} to compute the underlying nonlinear matter power spectrum implemented with the halo model fit \citep{Smith_etal2003}.
 The particular halo model fit adopted is \citet{Mead_etal2021}, which, among other things, includes accurate BAO damping.
 BAO damping is the smearing of the BAO feature due to the large-scale velocity dispersion, and it can be approximated by a Gaussian damping factor.
 In \citet{Mead_etal2021}, the damping factor is computed using the perturbation theory result from \citet{CrocceScoccimarro2006}.
-We have checked that the results are in agreement with that computed by other means such as \citet{Ivanov_etal2018}.
+We have checked that the results are in agreement with those computed by other means, such as by \citet{Ivanov_etal2018}.
+We note that the damping can be partially undone in the 21 cm IM case using the technique of reconstruction \citep{Obuljen_etal2017}.

 In terms of the matter power spectrum $P_{\rm m}$, the cosmological 21 cm fluctuation power spectrum is given by

 where $b_{\rm 21 cm}$ denotes $\bar{T}_{\rm b} b_{ {\rm H}_{\rm I} } $ with $\bar{T}_{\rm b}$ being the mean brightness temperature and $b_{ {\rm H}_{\rm I} } $ the H$_{\rm I }$ bias parameter.
 The brightness temperature can be expressed as \citep{Battye_etal2013} \beq \bar{T}_{\rm b} = 191 {\rm mK } \, \frac{ H_0 (1+z)^{2}}{ H(z)} \Omega_{\rm H_{I} }(z) h, \eeq where $H(z)$ is the Hubble parameter at $z$ and $H_0 = 100 \, h \, \mathrm{km \, s^{-1} \, Mpc^{-1}} $.
 The neutral hydrogen density parameter $ \Omega_{\rm H_{I} }(z)$ is defined to be the mean neutral hydrogen density at redshift $z$, normalized by the {\it present} critical density.